Meteosource/meteosource_postman/README.md

 # Meteosource.com - Weather API Postman Collection

-This document provides basic guide on how to use Meteosource.com Weather API Postman Collection to fetch weather data of your needs.
+This document provides basic guide on how to use [Meteosource weather API](https://www.meteosource.com) Postman Collection to fetch weather data of your needs.

 ## Get started